9 essential marketing metrics you need to track in 2020

-The metric is particularly important as it helps marketing and sales work in tandem—the former generates a relevant lead, the latter helps to finalise the conversion.
+The metric is particularly important as it helps marketing and sales work in tandem—the former generates a relevant lead, and the latter helps to finalize the conversion.

 MQLs work with your sales department to work out the effectiveness of sales accepted leads (SAL).

 SAL identifies prospects through the sales process.
 So that means it’s mid-funnel after qualification from marketing.